inspiringsource/aws-solutions-architect/docs/Services by category/Security, Identity, and Compliance/page-KMS.md

 *The use of custom key stores requires CloudHSM resources to be available in your account.

-### KMS can be used to turn on encryption at rest for:
+## KMS can be used to turn on encryption at rest for:
-* AWS Systems Manager
-* EBS Volumes
-* EFS
-* RDS
-* Redshift
-* S3
+* Amazon S3: For encrypting objects stored in S3 buckets.

-## Good to know

-Key Management Service (KMS) provides envelope encryption which directly integrates into multiple AWS services so you can easily apply encyption-at-rest to your data.
-KMS also provides a set of APIs that you can use to encrypt and decrypt data outside of AWS.
+* Amazon EBS: For encrypting Amazon Elastic Block Store (EBS) volumes.
+* Amazon RDS: For encrypting relational database service (RDS) instances.
+* Amazon Redshift: For encrypting Amazon Redshift data warehouse clusters.
+* Amazon DocumentDB: For encrypting Amazon DocumentDB instances.
+* Amazon DynamoDB: For encrypting DynamoDB tables.
+* Amazon Elasticsearch: For encrypting Amazon Elasticsearch domains.
+* Amazon FSx: For encrypting Amazon FSx for Windows File Server and Amazon FSx for Lustre file systems.

+## Key topics

+AWS Key Management Service (KMS) is a fully managed service that makes it easy to create and control encryption keys used to encrypt data stored in AWS services and to decrypt data in your applications.

+* Key Creation: The process of creating encryption keys within the KMS service.
+* Key Management: Managing and controlling access to the encryption keys, including the ability to disable, rotate, or delete keys.
+* Encryption: Using KMS to encrypt data stored in various AWS services, such as S3, EBS, and RDS.
+* Decryption: Decrypting encrypted data in your applications using KMS-encrypted keys.
+* Integration: Integrating KMS with other AWS services, such as CloudTrail, CloudHSM, and CloudWatch.
+* Key Policies: Defining policies for the use of encryption keys, including setting up key usage permissions for specific users and roles.
+* Key Types: Understanding the different types of keys available in KMS, including customer master keys (CMKs) and data keys.
+* Compliance: Meeting compliance requirements by using KMS encryption, including PCI DSS and HIPAA.
+* Cost: Understanding the cost structure of using KMS, including the cost of key management operations and data encryption/decryption.

 ## Further reading: